cbassmagana/Trading-Backtester/README.md

 ## About This Project

-In this application, I explore several different novel trading strategies as well as create the technical infrastructure to assess, backtest, and extend said strategies within different contexts.
+In this application, I explore several different novel trading strategies, as well as create the technical infrastructure to assess, backtest, and extend said strategies within different contexts.

 ### Embedding Strategies